 This is simple life and slow life at its best.
 I promise you… you will fall in love here… we did!

-If you liked these places in Peloponnese, you might also think of seeing more of the Greek Islands.
-If so, be sure to check out our further posts on Greece.
+If you liked these places in Peloponnese, you might also like more of our series on the Greek Islands.

 - The ultimate itinerary for 14 days in Greece

 - Greece with kids – how to do it right!

 - Beyond the tourist trail in Santorini (+ how many days you’ll need)